 We hope you have a summer packed full of fun for all of the family, we’d love to know which of our ideas you tried and which of your own worked wonders.
 If you’re still looking for ideas to keep your children busy this holiday, read some more of our latest blog posts for further inspiration, whether you’re travelling on long journeys, they want to get stuck in with the gardening or become little chefs and help with dinner!

-For piece of mind when you take your children on days out or if they are away with family and friends, Easy2name have developed an SOS wristband that can be engraved with ICE (In Case of Emergency) contact details.
-These silicone wristbands are engraved so the details are permanent, helping you to find your child if they wonder off, also doubling up as a medical alert band too.
+For piece of mind when you take your children on days out or if they are away with family and friends, Easy2name have developed an SOS ID wristbands that can be engraved with ICE (In Case of Emergency) contact details.
+These silicone ID wristbands for kids are engraved so the details are permanent, helping you to find your child if they wonder off, also doubling up as a medical alert band too.